micimize/graphql-to-dart/README.md

 ## Current severe restrictions:
 * inline fragments don't work
 * no faculties for dealing with underscore-prefixed `_fields` in the schema
+* requires `build.yaml`, peer dependencies, etc

+The example is broken.

 ## usage
 ```bash